-2019 \$ Amortisation charge of right-of-use assets - land and building Interest Expense 671 146 Expense relating to short-term leases (included in operating expense) 56
+2020 \$ 2019 \$ Amortisation charge of right-of-use assets - land and building Interest Expense - - 671 146 Expense relating to short-term leases (included in operating expense) 123 56

-Total cash outflow for leases in 2019 was \$811.
+Total cash outflow for leases in 2020 was \$107 (2019: \$811).

 The lease term is reassessed if an option is actually exercised (or not exercised) or the Group becomes obliged to exercise (or not exercise it).
 The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the lessee.
-During the current financial year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was a decrease in recognized lease liabilities and right-of-use assets of \$2,117.
-The revision of the lease terms had no income statement impact.
+During the current financial year, the financial effect of revising lease terms to reflect that the leases are now held with the Parent was a decrease in recognized lease liabilities and right-of-use assets of \$2,564.

-iii) The maturity profile of the right-of-use liabilities at 31 December 2019 is as follows:
+iii) The maturity profile of the right-of-use liabilities at 31 December 2020 is as follows: